sibyjackgrove/gym-SolarPVDER-environment/README.md

 import gym_PVDER
 env = gym.make('PVDER-v0')
 ```
+### Available user options
+* DISCRETE_REWARD: If this is set to *True* discrete rewards (i.e. +1, -1, -5 etc) will be returned every time step.
+Otherwise reward will be the error between goals and actual values.

-Try it out in Google Colab:
+### Try it out in Google Colab:
+Create environment and make a random agent interact with it:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sibyjackgrove/gym-SolarPVDER-environment/blob/master/examples/gym_PVDER_environment_import_test.ipynb)